 Do you want to play the pick with the bass?
 Then that alone is enough of a reason to do so.

-Aside from the strong reasons discussed in this article, I think playing with a pick is simply fun and enjoyable, and it feels great.
+Aside from the strong reasons discussed in this article, I think playing with a pick is simply fun and enjoyable, and it feels great, and, therefore, it’s in my assemblage of bass accessories.
+Then again, I also play guitar, so I’ve always had picks handy.

 While it’s good to be versatile, and I strongly suggest it, it’s better to appreciate the bass on your own terms.
 If you exclusively want to use a plectrum because it gives you the most joy and satisfaction, that’s the most important thing.